LowellObservatory/LDTObserverTools/README.md

 # deveny-python-replacement
 Port of existing IDL programs for the DeVeny spectrograph on the LDT (dct-obs1) to python.

+*[Existing IDL code in this repository was exported from dct-obs1 on 31 August 2020.]*

 The two major programs contained here are: